-- The Enhanced Versatile Analog-to-Digital Converter module (EVADC) of the AURIXTM TC33x comprises 4 independent analog to digital converters (EVADC groups) with up to 16 analog input channels each.
-Each, converting with a resolution up to 12-bit - Several request sources can request an Analog/Digital conversion following different configurations.
-A conversion can be requested to be done once or repeatedly - > Interrupts can be generated once conversions are finished
+- The Enhanced Versatile Analog-to-Digital Converter module (EVADC) of the AURIXTM TC39x comprises 12 independent analog to digital converters.
+Each, converting with a resolution up to 12-bit. - Several request sources can request an Analog/Digital conversion following different configurations.
+A conversion can be requested to be done once or repeatedly. - Interrupts can be generated once conversions are finished.